-The opposite is your parasympathetic nervous system which is activated during calmer times and is sometimes known as the ‘rest and digest’ system.
-When we’re feeling extremely stressed we want to try and activate our parasympathetic nervous system to stop the fight/flight/freeze response.
+The opposite is your parasympathetic nervous system which is activated during calmer times and is sometimes known as the rest and digest system.
+When we’re feeling extremely stressed we want to try and activate our parasympathetic nervous system to stop the fight or flight response.

 The Vagus Nerve

-Finally, the vagus nerves are the main nerves of the parasympathetic nervous system that act like a natural reset button for your nerve.
+Finally, the vagus nerves (also known as vagal nerves) are the main nerves of the parasympathetic nervous system that act like a natural reset button.
 This is the longest cranial nerve in your body, running all the way from your brain down to the large intestine.
 It also has influence over vital parts of your body such as digestion, heart rate, immune system responses and respiration.

 7 Tips for Calming the Nervous System Quickly